Scikous/Vtuber-AI/README.md

   - [ ] Change LLM inference question sheet to be a .json type of file
   - [ ] Create and publish proper custom LLM model to HuggingFace
   - [ ] Create and publish proper custom voice model somewhere
+  - [ ] remove non-text from generated text (ex. <|im_start|>)
+  - [ ] STT queue should never append empty strings?
+  - [X] remove extra words after '.' '!' '?' and finish generation
+  - [ ] ^ is relatively expensive, look into improvements
+  - [ ] try out numba for potential performance boost

   **Features:**
+  - [ ] Create a function to create a dataset for LLM training from a .csv file
   - [ ] Send audio data to Discord or other, so anyone in call can hear
   - [ ] Support for receiving and responding to YouTube live chat messages
   - [ ] Support for receiving and responding to Twitch live chat messages